gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 He found something unexpected.

-The Hall conductance —
+The Hall conductance,
-instead of varying continuously with the magnetic field — was quantized.
+instead of varying continuously with the magnetic field, was quantized.

 It took only integer values,